Introducing the RCSLT

 In 1990, speech therapists changed their name and title to `speech and language therapists`.
 The college was awarded the right to call itself the Royal College of Speech and Language Therapists in 1995.
 HRH The Countess of Wessex became the current RCSLT patron in 2003 after the death of the Queen Mother in 2002.

-To view a copy of the letter sent to the King by Lionel Logue, please click here.
+View a copy of the letter sent to King George VI by Lionel Logue.